MK2112/HWR-Berlin-Calendar-Sync/README.md

     - `update_depth` - Set the number of events to update into the future (default: 50)

 ## Usage
-For a full sync, writing everything there is at the source to the calendar, execute: `python hwr.py` Do this once to populate your calendar with all events.
+For a full sync, writing everything there is at the source to the calendar, execute: `python hwr.py`<br>
+Do this once to populate your calendar with all events.<br>
 Then, to update a specific number of future events (minimizing API usage), use: `python hwr.py update`

 **Note:** The script runs indefinitely, automatically updating the calendar at given intervals.